Creem

-Creem (often stylized in all caps) is a monthly American music magazine, based in Detroit, whose main print run lasted from 1969 to 1989.
+Creem (often stylized in all caps) is an American rock music magazine and entertainment company, founded in Detroit, whose initial print run lasted from 1969 to 1989.
 It was first published in March 1969 by Barry Kramer and founding editor Tony Reay.
 Influential critic Lester Bangs served as the magazine's editor from 1971 to 1976.
 It suspended production in 1989 but attained a short-lived renaissance in the early 1990s as a tabloid.
 In June 2022, Creem was relaunched as a digital archive, website, weekly newsletter, and quarterly print edition.

 The magazine is noted for having been an early champion of various heavy metal, punk rock, new wave and alternative bands, especially bands based in Detroit.
-The term "punk rock" was coined in the May 1971 issue of Creem, in Dave Marsh's Looney Tunes column about ? and the Mysterians.
-That same issue is sometimes credited with having originated the term "heavy metal" as well; in fact, the term had been used earlier, though Creem did help to popularize the term throughout the 1970s.
+The magazine popularized the terms "punk rock" and "heavy metal".